Jacksons – AEG trial DAYS 68-69. FIVE DOCTORS and NURSE DEBBIE ROWE

 Dr. Sasaki’s video deposition was played on Tuesday August 13, 2013, day 68 of the trial.

 Over here he says that he was approached by Dr. Hoefflin for making surgery on Michael’s scalp to reduce the bald spot.
-This was evidently done after at least two not too successful attempts by Hoefflin to do the same (in 1984 and 1989) so this time he wanted someone else to have a try.
+This was evidently done after at least two Hoefflin’s failed attempts (in 1984 and 1989) so this time he himself wanted someone else to have another try.

-Dr. Sasaki made his first surgery on Michael’s scalp on March 16, 1993 which was exactly the time of those crazy allegations.
+Dr. Sasaki made his first surgery on Michael’s scalp on March 16, 1993 which was exactly the time when Michael was allegedly fully busy with the Chandlers.
 It was also whole nine years after the burn and had to be done because the first two legs of the Dangerous tour showed to Michael that he could no longer perform with a hair piece on his head.

 Karen Faye said about it in her first testimony on May 9, 2013: